-In the same vein, when the measurement area is a disk, the issue of asymptotic estimates has undergone new developments.
-In particular, for this setting, asymptotic estimates of the net moment of a volumetric sample previously obtained in [89] up to the second order have now been mathematically proven.
-Additionally, and what is more practically important, a new set of higher order (fourth and fifth order) estimates has been rigorously derived.
-From the derivation strategy, it has also become clear that estimates for each net moment component could be performed at an arbitrarily high order once a certain asymptoticness criterion on the size of the measurement area is satisfied.
-The higher order estimates rely on finer analytic properties of the magnetic field and are thus more sensitive to noise, a fact that has been also confirmed numerically in [33].
-The work on moment estimates has become a starting point for new efforts in 2 directions: noise filtering and field prolongation.
+When the measurement area is a disk (or even a cylinder, if its thickness is not negligible), the issue of asymptotic estimates has undergone new developments.
+As part of A. Yousfi's thesis work, we derived a much more straightforward way of establishing the asymptotic estimates of the moments of B_3 , a key step to derive asymptotic estimates of the net moment of a sample.
+This work is still ongoing and a report on the subject is being written.
+Meanwhile, a further simplification was achieved in the computations that we made in 2022 and the previously uploaded preprint [27] was updated accordingly.
+The work is now submitted to a journal.

+Instability of high-order asymptotic formulas for the net moment and the lack of the measurements naturally give rise to two aspects: noise filtering and field prolongation.
 One way to attempt both issues at once is to use the so-called spectral extrapolation.
 Such an approach consists in finding a suitable choice of basis functions which are adapted to problem structure and geometry, but at the same time are naturally defined outside of the original region.
-Using an eigenbasis of the suitable integral operator related to the forward problem, we could construct a field extrapolant which extends the available measurements in a physically meaningful way (in particular, respecting the smoothness property and the behavior at infinity).
+Using an eigenbasis of the suitable integral operator related to the forward problem, we attempt to construct a field extrapolant which would extend the available measurements in a way respecting the structure of the problem (such as harmonicity, support of the source, qualitative behavior at infinity).
 Restricting the number of terms in the expansion over this basis also provides a regularization strategy achieving a desired degree of the field denoising.
-The preliminary results have been tested on synthetic data and partially on a set of experimental measurements coming from quantum diamond microscope (QDM).
-Multiple aspects of this work are yet to be understood on both theoretical and practical levels.